Quang00/dqsweep/README.md

 - **Nonlocal CNOT Gate with Two Teleportations (`nonlocal_cnot_teledata.py`):** Implementation of the distributed CNOT gate using two quantum teleportations.
 - **Nonlocal CNOT Gate (`nonlocal_cnot_telegate.py`):** Implementation of a distributed CNOT gate between Alice and Bob presented in the paper [[1]](#1).
-- **Distributed Grover on Two Qubits (`dgrover_2.py`):** Implementation of a distributed Grover on two qubits with an initial pingpong exchange between Alice and Bob.
+- **Distributed Grover on Two Qubits (`dgrover_2.py`):** Implementation of a distributed Grover on two qubits with an initial pingpong quantum teleportation exchange where Alice initiates the state of Bob's qubit.
 - **Distributed Grover on N Qubits (`dgrover.py`):** General implementation of a distributed Grover on n qubits with an oracle that marks the state |1...1>.
 - **Distributed Quantum Fourier Transform (DQFT) on Two Qubits (`dqft_2.py`):** Implementation of a distributed QFT on two qubits.
 - **Ping-Pong Teleportation (`pingpong.py`):** A bidirectional quantum teleportation where a qubit is sent back and forth between Alice and Bob.